 Lay Ecclesial Ministry Formation Program

-The Lay Ecclesial Ministry (LEM) Formation Program was created in response to the call of lay people to committed ecclesial service.
+The Lay Ecclesial Ministry (LEM) Formation Program was created in response to the call of lay people committed to ecclesial service in the Archdiocese of Chicago.

-Archbishop Blase J. Cupich believes that Lay Ecclesial Ministry is a genuine vocation and as such it deserves serious attention and support.
-His predecessors Cardinal Bernadin and Cardinal George were also committed to the vision of a community of well-formed lay ecclesial ministers.
-Thus, the church in Chicago has been able to make a true commitment to supporting the call of lay persons to committed ecclesial ministry.
+Archbishop Blase J. Cupich believes that Lay Ecclesial Ministry is a genuine vocation and as such, it deserves serious attention and support.
+His predecessors Cardinal Bernardin and Cardinal George also were committed to the vision of a community of well-formed lay ecclesial ministers.
+Thus, the church in Chicago commits to supporting the call of lay people to ecclesial ministry.

 All callings require a commitment of time, talent and treasure.
 The Archdiocese of Chicago is committed to forming lay ecclesial ministers in their human, spiritual, intellectual, and pastoral dimensions.
-The Lay Ecclesial Ministry program is a manifestation of that commitment.
+The Lay Ecclesial Ministry program is a manifestation of that dedication.

 Presently, Lay Ecclesial Ministers in the Archdiocese of Chicago serve in roles such as Pastoral Associate, Director of Religious Education, Director of Adult Faith Formation, Director of Youth Ministry, Director of Campus Ministry, and Hospital Chaplain or Health Care Minister.

 Components of the LEM vision: